dhcgn/jpegli-windows-explorer-extension/README.md

    - You can run the app from the command line, passing a file or folder as an argument to optimize JPEGs.

 3. **Optimization Settings**
-   - Uses a default distance (quality) setting for jpegli, which can be adjusted in the code.
+   - Uses a default distance (quality) setting for jpegli, which can be adjusted in the config file.
    - Preserves metadata using exiftool.

 4. **Embedded Tools**
    - Both jpegli.exe and exiftool.exe are embedded within the application and extracted as needed.
 No manual download is required.

-5. **Processing Capabilities**
-   - Processes images asynchronously to keep the UI responsive (if used in a GUI context).
-   - Displays real-time progress and statistics in the CLI.

 ## Example Workflow

 - Run the executable without arguments to install the context menu integration.
-- Right-click a file or folder in Windows Explorer and select the optimization option.
+- Right-click a file or folder in Windows Explorer and select "Optimize JPEGs with JPEGLI".
 - Or, run the executable from the command line with a file or folder as an argument to optimize JPEGs.

 ## Recommended Usage